ngs-doo/dsl-json/README.md

 ## Dependencies

-DSL compiler requires Mono/.NET, but only during compilation.
+To create compile time databinding, annotation processor will invoke DSL compiler, which requires Mono/.NET.
 There is no runtime Mono/.NET dependency, only JVM.
-Library has optional Android and Joda-Time dependencies.
 Java8 Java-Time API is supported as a separate jar, since core library targets Java6.

 Library can be added as Maven dependency with: